oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 #### Specific log type level

-The encoding can be set at invidivual log types like kubernetesSystem, linuxSystem, genericContainerLogs, which applies to all the logs under the specific log type.
+The encoding can be set at individual log types like kubernetesSystem, linuxSystem, genericContainerLogs, which applies to all the logs under the specific log type.

 ```
 ..